projectcontour/contour/site/content/docs/main/guides/global-rate-limiting.md

-Contour supports defining a default global rate limit policy in the `rateLimitService` configuration which is applied to all virtual hosts unless the host is opted-out by explicitly setting `defaultGlobalRateLimitPolicyDisabled` to `true`.
+Contour supports defining a default global rate limit policy in the `rateLimitService` configuration which is applied to all virtual hosts unless the host is opted-out by explicitly setting `disabled` to `true`.
 This is useful for a single-tenant setup use-case.
 This means you don't have to edit all HTTPProxy objects with the same rate limit policies, instead you can define the policies in the `rateLimitService` configuration like this:
 ```yaml